programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 The next tool, the `Link Graph` tool is central if you want to understand or investigate the linked nature of the web.
 Network analysis can be used for exploring how parts of the collection refer to other parts but are not as accurate as link analysis of the live web.[^12] Please press the `Link Graph`-tool in the top of the lesson and then input house.gov into the input field.
 Make sure that link direction is set to outgoing before you press generate.

-{% include figure.html filename="en-or-exploring-archived-web-solrwayback-13.png" alt="Network graph showing outgoing links from nasa.gov to other domains, with nodes representing domains and edges representing hyperlinks" caption="Figure 13: Example linkgraph of nasa.gov" %}
+{% include figure.html filename="en-or-exploring-archived-web-solrwayback-13.png" alt="Network graph showing outgoing links from nasa.gov to other domains, with nodes representing domains and edges representing hyperlinks" caption="Figure 13: Example linkgraph of house.gov" %}

 What you see here are the domains that are linked to from webpages on house.gov.
 You can also produce a graph of ingoing links, which is often a more complex task, but because SolrWayback already has this information available through its index the graph can be constructed easily.
 To produce such a graph you toggle the radio button to ingoing and press generate again.
 However, for house.gov in your collection, this produces a meaningless graph with no edges.
 If you change the domain from house.gov to wikipedia.org you can get a feel of how a graph of ingoing links looks.
 This link graph tool provides an accessible entrypoint to getting started with link analysis of archived web material.
 For more complex link analysis, the `Link graph Gephi export` tool can export data in a format that is ready to use with the network analysis software Gephi.
-For an introduction to network analysis in general see the Programming Historian lesson by Ladd et al. 2017.[^13]
+For an introduction to network analysis in general see <a href='https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python'>the Programming Historian lesson by Ladd et al. 2017</a>.

 Next in line is the `Domain stats` tool.
 This tool visualises statistics about a single domain at different levels of granularity.
 To get an understanding of how this tool works enter house.gov in the input box.
 The X-axis defaults to the years 1998 to 2027.
 This can be changed in the two timeframe boxes.
 The scale of the X-axis can also be customised down to daily intervals.
 When you press the generate button a combined line chart appears.
 This combined chart visualises four distinct counts: Amount of pages, ingoing links, average page size in characters, and size in kilobytes.
 In this combined view it is possible to remove individual line charts by clicking their respective colors at the top of the visualisation.
 You can also render all four charts individually by pressing the `Show Individual Charts`-button.
 The domain statistics can be used to investigate temporal changes in the archived material.
 Your subset from the total collection was collected on the same day in 2009 and therefore there are not enough datapoints to create a meaningful visualisation.
 An example of how the graph could look with more data from a different collection is shown here.

 {% include figure.html filename="en-or-exploring-archived-web-solrwayback-14.png" alt="Combined line chart from the domain stats tool showing four metrics over time: number of pages, ingoing links, average page size in characters, and size in kilobytes" caption="Figure 14: Example of visualising domain stats from a much bigger collection" %}

 The last tool in the toolbox is the `Ngram Netarchive` tool.
 You can use this tool to visualise how frequently a term appears in the collection over time.
 Multiple terms can be shown on the same graph at once by searching for them individually.
-For instance, staying in the space program example, you can add terms such as `immigrant`, `immigration`, and `foreigner` to the visualisation and if you then had material from multiple years, the visualisation would represent how often the words were present in the collection.
+For instance, you can add terms such as `immigrant`, `immigration`, and `foreigner` to the visualisation and if you then had material from multiple years, the visualisation would represent how often the words were present in the collection.

 {% include figure.html filename="en-or-exploring-archived-web-solrwayback-15.png" alt="Ngram line chart showing the relative frequency of the search terms nasa, space, and astronaut across the collection over time" caption="Figure 15: Example of an Ngram search for the words 'nasa', 'space', and 'astronaut' across your collection" %}